MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms-19.md

 > [!NOTE]
 > The SQL Server PowerShell module is a separate install through the PowerShell Gallery.
 For more information, see [Download SQL Server PowerShell Module](../powershell/download-sql-server-ps-module.md).

-## What's new

-For details and more information about what's new in this release, see [Release notes for SQL Server Management Studio](release-notes-ssms.md).

 ## Previous versions

-This article is for the latest version of SSMS only.
+This article is for the Preview version of SSMS 19 only.
 To download previous versions of SSMS, visit [Previous SSMS releases](../ssms/release-notes-ssms.md#previous-ssms-releases).

 [!INCLUDE[ssms-connect-azure-ad](../includes/ssms-connect-azure-ad.md)]